-Tornamona, or Tornamoine, is Torr na Moine in Gaelic, the hill of the moss or bog, a settlement named for the low rise to the left of this picture.
-In the photograph, taken from the view point by the car park above Camas nan Geall, the settlement’s only visible feature is the large 19th century sheep fank on the hillside slightly to the right of centre in the picture.
+Sometimes referred to as Tornamona, Tornamoine or Tornamony, Torr na Moine means, in Gaelic, the hill of the moss or bog, a settlement named for the low rise at centre left of this picture.
+In the photograph, taken from the viewpoint by the car park above Camas nan Geall, the settlement’s only visible feature is the large 19th century sheep fank on the hillside slightly to the right of centre in the picture.

 Bald’s map of 1806 shows Tornamoany’s many buildings and scattered arable fields.
 Alexander Low, in the report that accompanied the map, stated that, “This farm…. ought properly to be joined to the next [Camas nan Geall].
 Both together would then make a very good sheep walk, fit for Cheviot sheep, but the junction would occasion the removal of a number of poor tenants.”
 Landlord Sir James Milles Riddell had the settlements of Torr na Moine, Bourblaige and Camas nan Geall cleared in 1828, and they became an extensive, but not long-lasting sheep farm.

 This map shows the location of the land which has been scheduled as a national monument.
 The RCAHMS states, “The monument comprises a depopulated settlement of post-medieval date.
 It consists of the remains of at least 17 buildings and associated structures and enclosures.”

-The main part of the cleared settlement is to the NNW and SSE of the fank, but there are also buildings scattered up the hillside to the west.
+The main part of the cleared settlement is to the NNW and SSE of the sheep enclosure, but there are also buildings scattered up the hillside to the west.
 While the map shows nine buildings by the enclosure, eleven can easily be found on the ground.

 The RCAHMS continues, “A variety of different types of buildings are represented, as well as a series of later sheep fanks.